MadBomber/justprep/README.md

 ```

 ### Building the Crystal Version
+#### Download the latest Release

+You can download the latest binary version from this repository if you do not want to go through the trouble of building it youself.

+Thank you Greg Lutostanski for setting up the Github workflow to autogenerate the binary releases.

 #### Default Install to /usr/local/bin

 Also notice that in this repository there is a version of `justprep` implemented in Crystal.
-I've used Crystal version 1.0.0 to compile it for my use.

 To use the Crystal executable instead of the Ruby Gem version you will need to do a few more things.
 First have Crystal installed.